DAO Taxes in 2026: A Complete Guide

 2. Profits from selling governance tokens are capital gains.

 Everything else remains unresolved.
 A DAO could be treated like a US partnership, a foreign corporation, or something new entirely.
-Until the Treasury issues guidance, most tax pros treat DAO earnings as pass-through income: each member reports his or her share, even if the DAO itself files nothing.
+Until the Treasury issues guidance, most tax pros treat DAO earnings as pass-through income: each member reports their share, even if the DAO itself files nothing.

 Learn more about the tax rates for cryptocurrency.
 International taxpayers will benefit from our helpful country guides for further crypto tax guidance in regions outside the United States.